CoppellMustang/6306_BLT9.5/BLT_95.md

-### 5. Plot the results, overlaying the volatility curves on the data,
+### 5. Plot the results, overlaying the volatility curves on the data.

 ```r